 Cancers in animals are typically diagnosed through combinations of blood work, diagnostic imaging, cytology, and tissue biopsies, and are typically treated through a combination of medical, surgical, radiation and interventional oncology.
 Palliative care for pets, and owner perception of quality of life is also a potential area for research.

-Fitzpatrick Referrals Oncology and Soft Tissue - University of Surrey School of Veterinary Medicine
+AURA Veterinary - University of Surrey School of Veterinary Medicine

 Equipment & Resources

-- 160 slice Toshiba CT scanner
+- 160-slice Toshiba CT scanner

 - 4 theatres including one dedicated for minimally invasive surgery / interventional techniques

-- Chemotherapy hood
+- Chemotherapy hood and 2 dedicated chemotherapy rooms

 The surgical oncology team also includes Dr Laurent Findji and Dr Jonathan Bray who are both board-certified small animal surgeons with a predominantly surgical oncology caseload.
 Together, the three surgeons are the most experienced surgical oncology team in the UK.